Verringer/streamdeck-lastfm/README.md

 ## Compatibility

-This plugin is compatible with all StreamDeck devices and is verified working on MacOS.
-It should work on Windows, but this is untested as of now.
+This plugin is compatible with all StreamDeck devices and is verified working on MacOS and Windows.

 ## Installation